petrvecera/nasa-api-tests/README.md

  - Request content types
  - Accept headers
  - No stacktrace in error messages  ( was not able to trigger error 5xx)
  - SQL Injections , eval validations
+ - IP Location source - depending on the nature of the API we might want to block anonymous sources such as TOR

 ## Found issues: